-Before following this guide, make sure you select the MARGIN market at the top of the dashboard!
+Before following this guide, make sure you select the MARGIN market!

 For more details on how margin trading works, see these articles: